dlabdouni/dlabdouni/README.md

 ### - 🌱 I’m currently learning data
 ### - 👯 I’m looking to collaborate on data

-#### I'm Djamel, a machine learning engineer.
+#### I'm Djamel, a Data Scientist.
 I love explore this unlimited field of knowledge that is AI.

 #### 📧 you can reach me at d.labdouni@gmail.com